-Additionally, we have experienced nurses at each location.
-Our nurses work closely with our Medical Directors to provide the best possible care for each child that we serve.
-Their daily routines include, but aren’t limited to, performing routine assessments of enrolled children, assessing and treating any acute problem that arises, administering medications and asthma treatments, monitoring immunization records and providing education to parents and family members.
+We have experienced nurses at each location.
+Our nurses work closely with your primary care physician to provide the best possible care for each child that we serve.
+Their daily routines include, but aren’t limited to, performing routine assessments of enrolled children, assessing and treating any acute problems that arise, administering medications and asthma treatments, monitoring immunization records and providing education to parents and family members.

 At MKSA, we strive to keep your child, along with all of the children in our clinics safe at all times.
 Because we are a medical facility, our staff nurse can administer medication prescribed to our patients here on site via the following procedure:

 - A record of all medications will be obtained upon enrollment and every six months thereafter on the Nurse Assessment Form.

 - Medication will not be administered to a patient without a completed Medication Administration Request Form completed by parent/guardian.
 Parent/guardian will complete Medication Administration Request at drop off or when van picks up patient.

 - Medication must be brought in original container, clearly labeled with the following information: patient name, medication name, dosage, route, and the time medication is to be administered or medication will not be accepted.

 - Prior to administering medication the Nurse will confirm identity of patient via the patient picture log.